Ayushivvv/F1-CSC316/README.md

 1. Clone the repository
 2. Open `index.html` in a modern web browser
-3. No build process required – all dependencies are loaded via CDN
+3. No build process required, all dependencies are loaded via CDN

 ---